huggingface/blog/openvino.md

 ## Quantizing a Vision Transformer with Optimum Intel and OpenVINO
 ​
-In this example, we will run post-training static quantization on a Vision Transformer (ViT) model fine-tuned for image classification on the food101 dataset.
+In this example, we will run post-training static quantization on a Vision Transformer (ViT) [model](https://huggingface.co/juliensimon/autotrain-food101-1471154050) fine-tuned for image classification on the [food101](https://huggingface.co/datasets/food101) dataset.
 ​
 Quantization is a process that shrinks memory and compute requirements by reducing the bit width of model parameters.
 Reducing the number of bits means that the resulting model requires less memory at inference time, and that operations like matrix multiplication can be performed faster thanks to integer arithmetic.
-The latest generations of Intel Core and Xeon processors as well as Intel GPUs starting from the 12th Gen have their inference performance further improved thanks to DLBoost.

 First, let's create a virtual environment and install all dependencies.​

 ```bash
 virtualenv openvino